Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Experimental Setup

 Following standard LDM training protocols \cite{rombach2022high}, we apply a global latent space normalization to ensure unit variance.
 We compute a scale factor $s = 1/\text{Std}(\mathbf{z})$ from 1,000 randomly sampled training latents, scaling inputs by $s$ before diffusion training and rescaling by $1/s$ during decoding.

 In the second stage, we train the conditional LDM for 20 epochs using AdamW optimizer with learning rate $\eta_{\text{LDM}} = 2.5 \times 10^{-5}$ and batch size 8.
 The diffusion model follows DDPM \cite{ho2020denoising} with $T = 1000$ training timesteps and a scaled linear noise schedule with $\beta_1 = 0.0015$ and $\beta_T = 0.0205$.
-Following Eq.~\ref{eq:ldm_total}, we augment the noise prediction objective with periodic anatomical supervision applied every $f_{\text{seg}} = 100$ iterations, using Dice loss weight $\gamma = 1 \times 10^{-5}$.
-For anatomical supervision during training, we perform fast 10-step DDIM sampling \cite{song2020denoising} from intermediate noisy states to obtain preliminary generated scans for segmentation comparison.
+Following Eq.~\ref{eq:ldm_total}, the segmentation Dice supervision (Sec.~\ref{subsec:ldm}) is applied at every iteration with Dice loss weight $\gamma=1\times10^{-5}$; the small $\gamma$ keeps the segmentation gradient about an order of magnitude below the noise-prediction gradient, so this dense supervision does not destabilize training.

+The 20-epoch schedule corresponds to approximately 63{,}750 optimizer steps ($25{,}498$ training pairs at batch size 8).
+Empirical loss tracking shows that validation loss plateaus within the first $\sim$16{,}000 steps ($\sim$5 epochs) and remains flat for the remaining $\sim$47{,}800 steps, confirming full convergence and no overfitting; extending the training budget further yields no additional gain.

+All experiments are conducted on a single NVIDIA H100 GPU (96GB).
+Training the AE takes approximately 8.5~hours, and training the diffusion model takes approximately 17.5~hours.
+Inference takes about 1~second per sample.